 One of the things I always recommend you do is to use the platform the same way your readers use it.
 Just get into the app and use Pinterest as regular user would.

-Find some promoted pins and click through.
+Find some Pinterest ads and click through.
 Follow the path that the account owner has set up for you.
 Look at each step along the way in the user journey.
 Is that business’s branding cohesive?
 Does each step make sense as you work your way through their funnel?

 As a consumer, what takeaways did you have from following this person/company from pin image to website?
 What did you notice and how did it make you feel?